andreanerla/ELT-ETL/WIND Toolkit Power Data Site Index/README.md

-# WIND Toolkit Power Data Site Index
+# WIND Toolkit Power Data

 - Extracted CSV file from https://data.nrel.gov/files/54/wtk_site_metadata.csv
 - Converted it into Pandas dataframe and stored it in local SQL Server